 You can also make the kitchen feel a bit lighter by removing the doors from a few cabinets.
 Open shelving is popular in current kitchen designs, but it may not be feasible for homeowners with lots of mismatched dishes or overloaded glassware.
 By opening up just one or two cabinets, you can get a similar look without showing off your disorganized kitchen odds and ends.

 Free up additional space by replacing a traditional pantry or kitchen closet door with a sliding barn door.
 The door doesn’t need to swing out, and the fresh design can make a big visual impact on the space.

 If your kitchen doesn’t require as much cosmetic updating, increase the utility of the space by focusing your small budget on organization.
 In-cabinet racks can keep pots and pans in order, separators can conquer the ever-messy junk drawer and attractive, matching containers can make items on the counter look more purposeful.

 Keep an Eye on the Accents

-A new granite countertop or floor can eat your budget up quickly, but you can make your kitchen feel new without having to change out those big-ticket items.
+A new granite countertop or floor can quickly eat up your budget, but you can make your kitchen feel new without changing out those big-ticket items.

-If you have multicolored counters or tile floor that you’ve previously tied in with the wall color or bar stool seat cushions, Head recommends picking a different color in that marbling to focus on.
+If you have multicolored counters or tile flooring that you had previously tied in with the wall color or decorative accents, Head recommends picking a different color in that marbling to focus on.
 The new accent color will make the surface stand out in a different way.
 “That keeps you from having to spend money to change out your floor,” she says.